jundalisay/superb/content/en/research/sarkar/yogic-treatments/leucoderma.md

-+++
+---
-title= "Natural Remedies for Leucoderma (White Leprosy)"
+title: "Natural Remedies for Leucoderma (White Leprosy)"
-#heading= "Natural Treatments and Herbal Remedies"
-description= "Leucoderma, though identified as a disease of the leprosy group, is not as fatal as leprosy, nor are secretions of fluid present; and that is why leucoderma is not a contagious disease" image= "/photos/med/leucoderma.jpg" linkb= "/research/sarkar/yogic-treatments/leprosy" linkbtext= "leprosy" linkf= "/research/sarkar/yogic-treatments/leucorrhoea" linkftext= "leucorrhoea" icon = "/icons/yoga.jpg"
+description: "Leucoderma, though identified as a disease of the leprosy group, is not as fatal as leprosy, nor are secretions of fluid present; and that is why leucoderma is not a contagious disease"
-+++
+image: "/photos/med/leucoderma.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms